vduggen/todo-list/README.md

 # todo-list
-app made in the course of the proway in the course of angular
+app made in the course of angular of proway.